What is self care?

 It’s all too easy to say we’re going to work toward something or set goals for ourselves.
 It’s another thing to actually DO them.

+What does self care mean to you?
 What are your favorite ways to practice self-care?
 Take some time now to list them below.
 The more creative the better! 🙂